joedski/musings/General/AsyncData/Journal 2020-03-16 - Further Breakdown of AsyncData Into Existing Variants.md

 I suppose looking at it like that, you could define it as `Maybe (Maybe (Result data error))`. (or `('data, 'error) result maybe maybe` which looks just as silly.)

 Of course, just because that technically can be represented like that doesn't mean it's a good or meaningful representation.
 For one thing, it's not very helpful when debugging.
+The whole point of creating our own data types is to better express intention.